Plan Your Exit

 Ultimately, a company, even if you close it down, that’s an exit event, so every business gets exited.
 The best day to start thinking about that really is today.

-Look at two companies, company A and Company B.
+And you’re going to look at two companies, Company A and Company B.

 And their financial performance is identical.
 Their growth is identical.
 They’re in the same industry they’re serving similar customers.